- Who We Serve

 Despite high marks on overall experience, the engagement revealed perception gaps and competitor vulnerabilities that needed immediate attention.

-- Only 20% of competitors’ customers were aware this bank existed.
-And previously unknown competitors, including a local credit union, were revealed.
+Only 20% of competitors’ customers were aware this bank existed.
+And research revealed a previously unknown credit union, that was in direct competition.

 Recommendations: Leverage positive differentiators, improve key underperforming touchpoints, respond to competitive threats, and continue measuring